 - Rarely, trauma to the eardrum

-“If you’re worried about earwax building up inside the ear, try other options, such as earwax removal drops or baby oil, which can be performed at home.
-Please NEVER use cotton swabs to clean the ears.
-Please leave it to a health professional to clean earwax if needed,” says Dr. Shah.
+“If you’re worried about earwax building up inside the ear, try other options, such as earwax removal drops or baby oil, which can be performed at home," Dr. Shah says.

 Have a question?